Automatic coverage starts when you're hired

 - How much money do I have available in investments outside of retirement accounts?

-Term life insurance through Aetna
+Term life insurance through The Hartford

 Term life insurance is the same type of life insurance you get automatically when you're hired.
 You'll only receive benefits from this life insurance while you're employed with the University of Kentucky.
 You may purchase optional term life insurance, up to eight times your annual salary, for yourself and your family.